NXP/nxmw/doc/windows/readme.md

 - Connect Host MCU-Link port to Windows USB port.

 - Flash MCXN947 with vcom binary.
-You can use the MCUX project provided in `nxmw/mcux_project/mcxn947/vcom` OR Use the precompiled binaries in binary folder.
+You can use the MCUX project provided in `nxmw/mcux_project/mcxn947/vcom` OR Use the precompiled binaries in binary folder `nxmw/binaries/nx_vcom`.

 - Now connect the other USB port of MCXN947 to the PC